UoB-COMSM0166/2025-group-19/README.md

     </td>
     <td>
-      Given I want to show the concept of momentum to kids, when the kids are in the game, then there can be playback so that the motion can be observed in more detail (maximized with angles, velocity, etc shown).
+      Given I want to show the concept of momentum to kids, when the kids are in the game, then there can be pause so that the motion can be observed in more detail (maximized with angles, velocity, etc shown).
     </td>
   </tr>